antonvw/wex/CONTRIBUTING.md

   - The place where to put your po files can be found by adding -l command line switch.
-    You can also test other languages using the special LANG config item, e.g. setting it to 79 allows you to test french translation (see wxWidgets/misc/languages/langtabl.txt).
+    You can also test other languages using the special LANG config item, e.g. setting it to french allows you to test french translation.
     Normally you check the current locale by running locale on the command line.
 Running locale -a shows all your available locales, if your locale is not present, add it using locale-gen (provided it is in